sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 We've continued adding improved performance to more tools such as ConvertToPaintable, ExportSelectedChannels, Duplicate-Flatten etc. by surpressing viewport updates during their runtime.
 This can lead to speed improvements of 40-50% in some cases.

+######Duplicate/Flatten Channel

+Duplicate/Flatten Channel will no longer create channel duplicates of channelLayers (shared channels) if the duplicate/flattened channel contained channel layers

 ######Mask From Selection / Mask from Selection (inverted)